 This Grenache was grown in the western foothills of the Ukiah Valley in Mendocino County.
 Shallow rocky soils and the excellent exposure of this vineyard consistently produce grapes that are intensely ripe.
 20 months of barrel aging in a combination of French Burgundy, American, and Eastern European oak barrels soften the wine and add complexity to the beautiful blackberry aromas and rich full flavors of black cherry and spice.

-2013 Carignane – Best of Show – Reds & Double Gold medal at 2016 Mendocino Wine Competition!
+2013 Carignane – Best of Show – Reds & Double Gold medal at 2016 Mendocino Wine Competition! – Sold Out

 This old vine Carignane comes primarily from a 60 year-old vineyard in the red clay benchlands of Mendocino County.
 24 months of barrel aging in French and American oak softens the wine and adds complexity to the intense aromas and full flavors of earth and ripe plum.
 This wine has a rich full body, big round tannins and a long finish.
 Serve it with venison, lamb shanks, or with sharp well-aged cheeses.

 Syrah is native to the northern Rhone Region of Southeastern France.
 In its greatest carnation, Syrah produces the wines of Hermitage and Saint Joseph and is a Minor player in the south Rhone region of Chateau- Neuf-Du-Pape and Cote Du Rhone.